fractal2k/Gradient-Descent/about.md

 ---
 layout: page
-title: About me
+title: About
 ---

-This is a static page.
-It could be an 'about page' if you'd like.
+Gradient Descent is me trying to document/share my journey of learning Deep Learning using proper methods for learning.

+#### About the Author

+My name is Sujay Rokade.
+That's all you get for now.